Doregon/tnpsh-wiki/welcome-to-wiki/developer-information.md

 ## **I'm interested in developing for the PS3.
 Where can I start?**

 A. While this subreddit and Wiki is great for end-users, you are unlikely to find expert developer help here.
-You can see past and present research at the PS3 Devwiki, and get live help on the following IRC channels: \#psdevwiki, \#ps3dev, \#psl1ght.
+You can see past and present research at the psdevwiki, and get live help on the following IRC channels: \#psdevwiki, \#ps3dev, \#psl1ght.
 PSL1GHT is a community-made open source SDK used to develop homebrew.